nathanbui90/wi21-cse110-lab4/part1/part1.md

 16. The "==" operator compares only the values of two operands or variables.
 As long as the values of what is being compared is the same then the "==" operator will return true even if the types are different.
 However, for "===", both the values and types of what is being compared is checked.
 For example, 0 == false will be true because they both have the value of 0.
 However, 0 === false will return false because they are different types.

 17. 'How are you?' gets printed.
 For the first condition for the if statement, 2 == true will return false because the value of true is 1 and 1 is not the same value as 2.
+For the else if condition statement, there is a 2 and that will be converted to a boolean value.
+Positive numbers converted to a boolean value will be true so the contents of the else if will be executed.
+Since the else if condition statement was true then we skip the else statement and its contents that follow the else if statement.